Self-Supervised Visual Learning by Variable Playback Speeds Prediction of a Video

 Recently, self-supervised learning has attracted increasing attention in many classification tasks such as image classification using a jigsaw puzzle~\cite{Noroozi2016}, predicting the rotation of images~\cite{Gidaris2018}, video classification based on prediction of the frame order~\cite{HLee2017} and clip order~\cite{DXu2019}, and domain adaptation using self-supervised learning instead of the gradient reversal layer~\cite{SS_DA}.
 The self-supervised learning is a common learning framework that makes use of surrogate tasks that can be formulated without supervision by corresponding labels.
 The data itself could provide the supervisory signal for learning the image representation via self-supervised learning.

-From the viewpoint of video classification, video data has its own inherent characteristics such as spatial and temporal coherence, and most of the video-based self-supervised learning methods leverage spatio-temporal representation learning based on the steady chronological order of video data to understand the underlying temporal dynamics~\cite{HLee2017}\cite{DXu2019}\cite{DLou2020}.
+From the viewpoint of video classification, video data has its inherent characteristics such as spatial and temporal coherence, and most of the video-based self-supervised learning methods leverage spatio-temporal representation learning based on the steady chronological order of video data to understand the underlying temporal dynamics~\cite{HLee2017, DXu2019,DLou2020}.
 Specifically, the frames selected at equal temporal intervals are shuffled and their chronological order predicted~\cite{HLee2017}, whereas clips instead of video frames are used to leverage the inner steady temporal dynamics~\cite{DXu2019}.
 However, these previous methods have learned the visual representation of video via the temporal dynamics, but they make use limited data randomly selected from the entire video.
 Although this approach is advantageous in that it strengthens learning efficiency without supervision, the reliance on limited data is a constraint that has hampered further improvements in video classification performance.